brtang63/starter-hugo-research-group/content/seminar/Optimization/index.md

 ---
 title: Seminar on Optimization and Algorithm

+summary: We present the basic tools in Optimization and listen the lectures presented by Prof. Bingsheng He.
 ---

 ## Abstract
-We present the basic tools in Optimization and listen the lectures presented by Prof. Bingsheng He.
 We cover selected topics in "Numerical Optimization", including Line Search Method, Trust Region Method, Conjugate Gradient Method, Quasi-Newton Methods and Simplex Optimization.
 Besides, in the middle of the term, we listen Prof Bingsheng He from Nanjing University presenting his work on Optimization.

 ## Time and Location
 Time: '7:00pm-9:00pm, Tuesday, 2022 Spring'